 - Petroleum Engineering specialization: Chemical Engineering 621, 629, 647, 657, 677, 701 and 703.

-All Master of Science students in the Chemical Engineering, Petroleum Engineering and Biomedical Engineering specializations must complete at least two of the core courses of their specialization.
-All doctoral students in these specializations must have completed at least four of the core courses of their specialization before proceeding to the candidacy examination.
+All Master of Science students must complete at least two of the core courses of their specialization.
+All doctoral students must have completed at least four of the core courses of their specialization before proceeding to the candidacy examination.
 Doctoral students in the Chemical Engineering specialization can substitute one core course for a core course in the Petroleum Engineering specialization.
 Doctoral students in the Petroleum Engineering specialization can substitute one core course for a core course in the Chemical Engineering specialization.

 All Master of Science students must complete at least one of the core courses in their specialization.
-All doctoral students in these specializations must have completed at least two of the core courses in their specialization before proceeding to the candidacy examination.
+All doctoral students must have completed at least two of the core courses in their specialization before proceeding to the candidacy examination.
 Requirements for these specializations are listed under the corresponding sections.

-All Master of Science students in the Energy and Environmental Systems specialization must complete at least one of the core chemical engineering courses.
-All doctoral students in this specialization must have completed at least two of the core chemical engineering courses before proceeding to the candidacy examination.
+All Master of Science students must complete at least one of the core chemical engineering courses.
+All doctoral students must have completed at least two of the core chemical engineering courses before proceeding to the candidacy examination.

-A.12 units (2 full-course equivalents) of Core Engineering Courses:
+a) 12 units of Core Engineering Courses:

-- Engineering 681 Engineering Tools (3 units)
+- Engineering 681

-- Engineering 682 Sustainability (3 units)
+- Engineering 682

-- Engineering 683 Innovation and Entrepreneurship (3 units)
+- Engineering 683

-- Engineering 684 Introduction to Project Management (3 units)
+- Engineering 684

 At least one of Petroleum Engineering 625 or 627 must be included in the 18 units.
 Any variations in required courses will be with the approval of the Department.